python-adaptive/paper/paper.md

 runner = Runner(bal_learner, goal)

 ```
-For more details on how to use Adaptive, we recommend to read the tutorial inside the documentation [@adaptive_docs].
+For more details on how to use Adaptive, we recommend reading the tutorial inside the documentation [@adaptive_docs].

 # Possible extensions

 #### Anisotropic triangulation would improve the algorithm.
+[@dyn1990data]

 #### Learning stochastic functions is a promising direction.